scottward/hs-push/editions/26-dont-fight-this-battle.md

 ## Post Text

 "If you ignore the urgent, it can kill you today.
 If you ignore the important, it can kill you tomorrow."
-—
+— The 4 Disciplines of Execution

 We're wired to feel stressed when demands pile up on our time and attention.
 We instinctively jump to fix whatever's burning right now.

 But when it comes to longer-term strategic work — even if it promises big impact — we rarely react with the same intensity.
 Why?
 Because the payoff is months or years away.

 When we're pressed, it is tempting to push strategic work to another day — even though that behavior will kill your company in the long term.

 For all of us, there's a never-ending battle between what's urgent and what's important.

 My recommendation?
 Don't fight the battle.

 Instead, make weekly deadlines for yourself to complete small strategic tasks that connect to longer-term important goals.

 Ask your team (or others in your life) for accountability to complete those weekly commitments.

 This makes strategic work feel more urgent — and helps you overcome the pull of short-termism.

 ## Feedback